xditya/ChannelActionsBot/README.md

 2. Open any folder, say [en.ftl](./locales/en.ftl).
 3. Copy the contents, make a new file under the locales directory, named `lang_code.ftl`, where `lang_code` is your language code.
 4. Edit the text in the new file, save it and make a pull request to this repository.
-5. Thats it!
+5. That's it!
 The pr will be tested and merged.

 ## Support